jarrekk/django-tmpl/README.md

 * different settings for different environment
 * different requirements for different environment
 * MySQL support for each environment and sqlit3 for develop environment
+* Postgres support for each environment but commented.
 * docker & docker-compose for development, test and production environment

 ### Rest API